 - What experience do you have in administering detox for individuals with my specific intake and frequency?

-Step 2 - How Does Rehab Work?
+Step 2 - What Does A Stay In Rehab Actually Involve?

 What is the typical admission process?